 A lyric that only Neil Young could get away with?
 A lyric that not even he should have tried to?
 Is there a difference?

 After a stellar solo show at Jones Beach in 1989 (accompanied by multi-instrumentalist Ben Keith and with a special guest appearance by Bruce Springsteen), I went years without seeing another Neil Young show because they were always at the Enormodome.
-Finally, in 2012, I went to see him during his maybe-final tour with Crazy Horse in 2012; I hated it.
+Finally, in 2012, I went to see him during his maybe-final tour with Crazy Horse; I hated it.
 (I can’t say how much was due to self-indulgent feedback solos, how much to the self-indulgent record he was then touring, and how much due to it being at the Enormodome.)
 A year later he played solo at Carnegie Hall and I skipped it; I later saw a video of it and he was terrific.
 Most recently, in the last year he has divorced his wife of 36 years, started dating Daryl Hannah, and written and recorded an entire album about it, using an orchestra and a vintage microphone that once belonged to Barbra Streisand.

 There is no excusing this kind of thing; there is barely any understanding it.
 It is all part and parcel of what makes Neil, as he loved to say of others in Jimmy McDonough’s fascinating biography of him, Shakey, an “inneresting character.”
 There’s a recording of a Neil Young show from 1971 in which he pauses in the middle of playing “Sugar Mountain” to explain that he initially wrote 126 verses to the song, and purposely left in the absolute worst one, “just to show what can happen.”
 Whether that’s true or just a story that his muse told him sounded good at the time, it’s about as Neil Young a concept as you can get.